sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/10 - Bird Movie Award/03 - The Award.md

 "Darlin'!"
 Grooves gasped.

 "We *literally* faked a bird passport together!" the Kid cut him off.
-"But you weren't *forcing* me into anything, not really. *You*, however-" she spun round to Conductor.
-"You couldn't force me to be interested with a Time Piece, so I guess while I tried, I wasn't as invested in your movies."
+"But you weren't *forcing* me into anything, not really.
+You bought my complicity with the promise of stardom. *You*, however-" she spun round to Conductor.
+"You couldn't force me to be interested, so I guess while I tried, I wasn't as invested in your movies."

 DJ Grooves released a breath he didn't realise he was holding. "...So...
 I won because without the Time Pieces, I was still someone you... wanted to work with?"